Registration for the 2025 festival is closed and final.

 F12: 7:30 am – 11:00 am.
 Mueller State Park, Guided Bird Hike

-With over 115 resident and migratory bird species, Mueller State Park in Teller County offers excellent opportunities to view such species as Williamson’s Sapsucker, Canada Jay, Ruby-crowned Kinglet, Mountain Bluebird, Hermit Thrush, Evening Grosbeak, Cassin’s Finch, Green-tailed Towhee, and many others.
+(This is a similar trip to Th8) With over 115 resident and migratory bird species, Mueller State Park in Teller County offers excellent opportunities to view such species as Williamson’s Sapsucker, Canada Jay, Ruby-crowned Kinglet, Mountain Bluebird, Hermit Thrush, Evening Grosbeak, Cassin’s Finch, Green-tailed Towhee, and many others.
 Join us for a 3 to 4 mile morning hike through mixed coniferous forest, mountain meadows and wetland communities to look for avian activity and listen for serenading male songbirds.

 Dress for the weather, it may be cool at the beginning but it could warm up quickly depending on where and how far we walk.
 Wear sturdy hiking shoes, bring a hat, sunscreen, field guide, water and whatever snacks you may need.